cmsc-vcu/gamedev-fa2024-final-rawleyrudel/README.md

 # Lurking Below - DeepSea Studios - Fall 2024

-Elevator Wipeout is a save-the-world game where the player does all they can to prevent bad guys from destroying a space elevator.
-If the bad guys win, the earth is destroyed in a spectacular, slow-motion extravaganza.

 This repo contains our work on the four-person game development projects for GameDev.

 ## Authors